system-transparency/stfe/markup/api.md

 Note that **there is no MMD**.
 The idea is to merge added entries as soon as possible, and no client should trust that something is logged until an inclusion proof can be provided that references a trustworthy STH.

+Moreover, we use the same hash strategy as described in RFC 6962: SHA256 with `0x00` as leaf node prefix and `0x01` as interior node prefix.

 ## Minimum acceptance criteria
 A log should accept a submission if it is: